redhat-developer/yaml-language-server/README.md

      - Node is not a valid child node
      - Node is an additional property of its parent
 2. **Document symbols**:
-   - Provides document symbols and hierarchical document symbols for YAML nodes
+   - Provides hierarchical document symbols for YAML nodes
 3. **Completion**:
    - Completes YAML keys, values, and structure based on the associated schema
    - Completes scalar nodes with schema defaults when defaults are available